ams-OSRAM/ams_rpi_software/readme.md

 - Raspberry Pi OS Bullseye 32bit or 64bit.
 - Mira220 sensor board V3.0
 - Mira220 driver (provided in a separate repo) installed on RPI.
+- Raspberry Pi has the required tools to compile libcamera.
+Refer to [Raspberry Pi doc](https://www.raspberrypi.com/documentation/accessories/camera.html#building-libcamera-and-libcamera-apps) on the required tools.
+It is recommended to test that all required tools are installed by compiling the standard libcamera as mentioned in the Raspberry Pi doc.

 Compilation (performed on RPI):
 - Log on to the RPI, clone or unpack the repo `ams_rpi_software`.